LambdaGaming/GAuto/README.md

 GAuto's HUD was designed to avoid conflicts with Photon 2's HUD, however to avoid conflicts with controls, seat switching and ejection are disabled on Photon 2 vehicles.

 __Simfphys & LVS__
 Checks are in place to ensure GAuto can be used with these addons without issue.
-The spikestrip will also pop tires from both systems.
+The spike strip will also pop tires from both systems.

 __VFire__
 Some destruction effects rely on hooks from VFire to work.
 For the best experience it's recommended that you have it installed.